 Authoring Guide for Dynamics 365 Business Central

-If you are contributing to the Business Central Help, or if you are customizing and extending the Microsoft content for your own solution, you will probably want to use the same tools, processes, and style guide that Microsoft uses.
+If you're contributing to the Business Central Help, or if you're customizing and extending the Microsoft content for your own solution, you'll probably want to use the same tools, processes, and style guide that Microsoft uses.

 The Microsoft Style Guide is published online